 Which, as they kiss, consume.

-The process of suffering that is created by evolution thus becomes the cure for itself.
-And what Westworld suggests is that the point of life is to experience this journey towards self-awareness.
-This is one of the many ideas communicated in Ford’s epic “Journey into Night” narrative, the title of which is obviously suggestive of the universal experience of life in the face of night/death.
+Ford comes to see suffering as the cure for suffering, a message that takes central place in his epic “Journey into Night” narrative, the title of which hints that what we see is meant to be understood as the universal experience of life in the face of night/death.
 Shocked out of childhood complacency by the loss of her parents, Dolores leaves on a quest for a reconciliation with God that she hopes will take her “across the river” (beyond death) to a place where “the waters will pass clean off you.”
 And while her character never quite makes it, Dolores’ experience of suffering and loss is what drives her forward and broadens her perspective (“you think the grief will make you smaller inside, but it doesn’t”).
-“When you’re suffering, that’s when you’re most real,” the Man in Black echoes, and we see the truth of his statement when Dolores travels into the the Old Territories (metaphorically, the past) and learns the thematic truth of original sin in an empty church where God is most notable in his absence.
-This is also the point of the cornerstone memories: the quest for meaning in Westworld (what makes us human) is fundamentally related to the experience of grief.
+“When you’re suffering, that’s when you’re most real,” the Man in Black echoes, and we see the truth of his statement when Dolores travels into the the Old Territories (metaphorically, the past) to learn about the absence of God in an empty church.
+This is also the point of the cornerstone memories, which emphasize that what makes us human is fundamentally related to our experience of grief.

 So while it is possible that Westworld will steep us in unremitting misery for several seasons and the hosts will ultimately prove no better than the humans, there are good reasons to believe that the cyclical violence will end for at least some of the characters.
 One of the stronger signs for this is the treatment of the repair technician Felix, who contrasts with Dolores not only in the etymological connotations of his name (“happiness” versus “sorrow”), but also in his fundamental approach to life.
 Whereas Dolores gets enmeshed in sexual conflicts that drive her to violence, Felix shows genuine respect for life, teaching himself to create life in his spare time and eschewing the carnal temptations that destroy the other undertakers.
 An astute judge of character, Maeve recognizes this fundamental difference between Felix and the other humans, and cites him for “compassion” before praising him in an ironic phrase that serves as equal indictment of the rest of his species.
 “Oh Felix,” she says, “you really do make a terrible human being, and I mean that as a compliment.”